convergine/craft-content-buddy/README.md

 ## Roadmap
 - **Scheduled Content Generation**: allow Content Buddy to generate content on a schedule, with various controls, list of different topics etc.
-- **More Image AI Integrations**: integration with other generative AI projects, aside from DALL.E 2.
+- **More Image AI Integrations**: integration with other generative AI projects, aside from DALL.E.
 - **RSS Feeds Integration**: allow Content Buddy to generate content from RSS feeds and based on schedule.
 - **Model Fine-Tuning**: allow users to fine-tune models for their specific needs.
 - more settings and controls for plugin, including import/export settings functionality.